Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Other applications

 The previous expressions comes from the fact that $\A_\pp$ is an action algebroid, and that the off shell flux map $\h_\pp$ is equivariant up to the cocycle $k(\xi,\eta) = \int\tr(\xi d\eta)$.
 Indeed, rephrasing a well-known result \cite{Freed93classicalchern,MeinrenkenWoodward}, it is a standard calculation to show that the (off-shell) superselections are not given by the coadjoint orbits of $\Gpoff\simeq LG$, but rather by those of its central extension $\widehat{LG}$.
 Each of these orbits is labelled by a single gauge invariant quantity: the holonomy of $A$ around the circle boundary---which is the only gauge invariant quantity one can build out of $A$ on $S^1$.
 Only those holonomies that lie in the projection $\pi_{\pp,\X}(\C)=\C_\pp$ are \emph{compatible} with a given two dimensional surface (possibly with nontrivial genus) (see Remark \ref{rmk:CSpunctures} and references therein).

-\begin{remark}[CS vs. YM] While in Chern--Simons theory on a (decorated punctured) disk the space of superselections (called $\mathcal{B}$ in Theorem \ref{thm:spaceofsuperselection}) is zero-dimensional, and on a general (punctured) Riemann surface is finite dimensional, in Yang--Mills theory the space of superselections is infinite dimensional.
+\begin{remark}[CS vs. YM] While in Chern--Simons theory on a (decorated punctured) disk the space of superselections (called $\mathcal{B}$ in Theorem \ref{thm:spaceofsuperselection}) is zero-dimensional, and on a general (punctured) Riemann surface is finite dimensional, in YM theory the space of superselections is infinite-dimensional.

 From the perspective of the corner Poisson space $\mathcal{P}_\pp$ this is due to the fact that in CS $\mathcal{P}_\pp$ is an affine space and $\Pi_\pp$ encodes a centrally-extended (co)adjoint action.